phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 It is important your employee fully understands what it means to be neurodiverse and live life as an autistic individual, they may adhere to stereotypical versions of people with autism and ADHD, such as Rainman, Sheldon Cooper and Bart Simpson, this may result in employers being less sympathetic towards individual who do not present appearances adhering to these stereotypes, i.e. they may not take you seriously if you do not look "autistic enough" to them.

-it's important you have some understanding of how your employer will react to your disclosure at being autistic, you should edcuate yourself upon the legal rights you have to ask for accommodations in your country, but you should take adequate steps to protect yourself and know what to do next if your accommodations are rejected, or agreed to but not enforced or supported by your employer.
+it's important you have some understanding of how your employer will react to your disclosure at being autistic, you should educate yourself upon the legal rights you have to ask for accommodations in your country, but you should take adequate steps to protect yourself and know what to do next if your accommodations are rejected, or agreed to but not enforced or supported by your employer.

 Your employers behaviour may not be fully in-line with the law of your country,  you should be aware if you do raise accommodation requests of any change in behaviour towards you that may not be positive.